flyshark/jhu-cs318.github.io/project/setup.md

 </div>
 <div class="panel-body">
 <b>We've provided a script (<code class="highlighter-rouge">pintos/src/misc/toolchain-build.sh</code>)
 that automates the following building instructions.
-It has been tested on recent version of Ubuntu, Mac OS and Fedora.</b>
+So you can just run the script and modify your PATH setting after the build finishes.
+The script has been tested on recent version of Ubuntu, Mac OS and Fedora.</b>
 </div>
 </div>

-* Prerequisite:
+* **Prerequisite**:
   - standard build tools including `make`, `gcc`, etc..
 For Ubuntu, they are the `build-essential` package.
   - in building GDB, you may encounter errors due to missing the ncurses and textinfo libraries.
 For Ubuntu, you can install them with `sudo apt-get install libncurses5-dev texinfo`.
+  - `wget`

 * Directory and environment variables:
   First, create a setup directory (e.g., `~/318/toolchain`) and subdirectories that look like this:
   ```bash